 At 3000acres, we want to see more people, growing more food, in more places.

-By doing so, we aim to normalise food growing as an expected feature of healthy urban landscapes.
+By doing so, we aim to normalise food growing as an expected feature of healthy and resilient urban landscapes.
+We want community spaces to be available for people to come together, grow, learn, share and feel connected.

 3000acres was born out of a seemingly simple question: ‘How can we improve access to healthy and fresh foods in urban environments?’

-Through an innovative collaboration with town planners, lawyers, residential developers and web-based developers, our solution to this issue of urban food insecurity was not to provide food to people, but to instead unlock pockets of vacant land to enable people to grow food for themselves.
-Within the city of Melbourne there is such a vast amount of underutilized space – ranging from tiny verges on street corners, to vacant car parks, to large scale empty lots awaiting development.
-By considering the principles of sustainable urban design we began to recognize the potential of the vacant concrete lot as an un-tapped opportunity to be transformed into vibrant and productive open spaces.
+Our solution to this issue of urban food insecurity was not to provide food to people, but to unlock pockets of underutilised land to enable people to grow food for themselves.
+Within the city of Melbourne there is such a vast amount of underutilised space – ranging from tiny verges on street corners, to vacant car parks, to public parks to large scale empty lots awaiting development.
+By considering the principles of sustainable urban design we began to recognize the potential of the vacant concrete lot as an untapped opportunity to be transformed into vibrant and productive open spaces.

 What about those vacant lots?
 Kate Dundas, 3000acres Board member, at TEDxMelbourne